Last updated on November 27th, 2023

 This is Puglia’s (and to be honest, one of Italy’s) favorite snacks and aperitivo pairings.
 These bite size ring-shaped crackers are made with lots of olive oil which makes them rich and flaky.
 Taralli make a great stocking stuffer or they can be paired with a bottle of your favorite Italian red or white wine for a more substantial gift.

-Read More: A Traveler’s Guide to Italian Snacks.
+Read More: A Traveler’s Guide to Italian Snacks and Best Italian Supermarket Snacks – What My Italian Family Buys.

 Best for: Anyone